maxkomarychev/merge-pal-action/README.md

           - test1-that
         steps:
           - uses: actions/checkout@v1
-          - uses: maxkomarychev/merge-pal-action@v0.1.0
+          - uses: maxkomarychev/merge-pal-action@v0.3.0
             with:
               token: ${{ secrets.GITHUB_TOKEN }}

     ```

-3. If you are using other checks maintained by 3rdparty services you'd need to
-add another workflow relevant for `status` events.
-This workflow will be
-executed every time a 3rdparty service finishes the check:
+3. Rest of the events (labels, 3rdparty statuses etc) will be handled with
+separate workflow: `.github/workflows/merge-pal-other.yml`

     ```yml
-    name: Merge Pal (Status)
+    name: Merge Pal (Other)

     on:
       status: {}